suncoast-devs/handbook/lessons/misc-api-intro/insomnia.md

 ## Reading one item, updating, and deleting

-Try using the Insomia tool to create a request to fetch a single item, update an item, and delete an item.
+Try using the Insomnia tool to create a request to fetch a single item, update an item, and delete an item.
 Become familiar with sending requests and seeing how to fill in a URL, a body and seeing the results of your API requests.